-We also ask that you are available to teach one two hour class per week, for six to eight weeks, and are willing to travel to your course venue.
-We like to stress that planning for the Crash Course with your partner facilitator does take some time, so please think carefully about whether you can commit to this.
+We also ask that you are available to commit to the time commitments detailed above, and are willing to travel to your course venue.
 Economy will reimburse travel expenses to and from your workshops or training sessions according to our Finance Policy.
 You must provide us with evidence of your travel to claim.
 Volunteers attending the training weekend and based outside of the city where the training weekend is located will be reimbursed for their accommodation, or accommodation will be provided.

 Please note that your volunteering appointment may be subject to a DBS check.
 We also require suitable references.
 All volunteers must be aged 18 or over.
 Suitable applicants will need to provide proof of identity from the following documents: current passport/Residence Permit, or a UK birth certificate/Government Agency letter.
 This paperwork is required to meet UK Government Right to Work legislation.

 - Fill in our short online application form.

 - Have a short chat with us on the phone to discuss your application.

 - Attend the first training and recruitment session to find out more about Economy and the Crash Course, and to learn some facilitation techniques.

 - If successful, attend the weekend training session.

 - Meet your partner organisation.